scramjetorg/scramjet-core/docs/plugins.md

 All methods, getters/setters are copied upon scramjet stream prototype of the same name.
 The `constructor` method is called at the end of the constructor.

+If a scramjet stream of a specific name does not exist, it will be added as a new class.

 Testing plugins
 -----------------